 This route goes through Kents Canyon and then climbs up the Southeast Ridge of Elkhorn Peak.
 When I was researching Elkhorn Peak, I found out that there wasn't any detailed route information available.
 All I had was a few sentences from the Idaho: A Climbing Guide Book.
 The route that I ended up taking looked like the most natural line I could see up the mountain.
 I liked this route but think that the North Ridge is probably easier.
 So I recommend this route for people looking for more of a challenge.
 The best thing to do is a traverse of the entire summit ridge by going up the Southeast Ridge and descending the North Ridge and making a nice loop hike.
 It can also be done in the opposite direction.

 Drive on Interstate 15 north of Malad City.
 Take Devil Creek Reservoir (exit 22).
 Drive north past the reservoir which will be to the right.
 Continue down this paved road for 3.2 miles until you get to the overpass above I-15.
 Turn left at the sign for Summit Campground.
 This turns into a dirt road.
 It is a little bumpy and wash boarded but a passenger car should be able to make it if you drive slowly.
 Drive for 1.5 miles and the road will bend north for 0.5 mile.
 It then goes back toward the west again.
 You will pass a side road that leads to the Wright Creek National Recreation Trail on the right.
 Keep driving and stay on the main road which becomes narrow.
-You will pass the entrance of Summit Campground on the left.
+You will pass the entrance of the Summit Campground on the left.
 It is a popular place on weekends.
 Stay on the main road and keep driving until you get to the end of the road.
 There will be a small turnaround point here where you can park.
 You should be able to see a creek on the left and a bridge with a trail sign nearby.
-This is where the trail starts.
+This is where the trail for Elkhorn Peak starts.

 That trailhead is located here (42° 20' 36"N, 112° 17' 23"W).
 Cross the bridge over the creek.
 There will be a sign that says South Canyon left and Indian Mill Canyon and Kents Canyon right.
 Go right and follow the jeep trail for 0.5 mile.
 This part of the hike is easy with little elevation gain.
 Expect a few small creek crossings early in the season.
 You will come to another junction.
 Elkhorn Peak should come into view to the southwest.
 Go left towards Kents Canyon.